iahuang/codex/README.md

 !: print hello world
 ```

 The `!:` syntax is analogous to a regular code comment whose content will correspond to AI-generated code.
+You can think of it as saying "do this!".

 For example, here is an example of a program that prints the first 10 Fibonacci numbers: